The Future of Large Language Model Pre-training is Federated: The Landscape of LLM Training

 \subsection{Centralized Distributed Optimization}

 LLM pre-training is based on two denoising pillars: leveraging huge batch sizes and very long contexts, i.e.,~sequence length of a single input sample.
 The combination of model and batch sizes forces training LLMs to scale SGD beyond the confines of a single GPU.
-Thus, it is often necessary to process more training samples in parallel and to split the model across GPUs if it is incapable of fitting within the memory of one GPU.
-In the following, we present a subset of optimizations and techniques that have been proposed to make this challenging training recipe possible.
-As we will see in \cref{subsec:fl_background}, Federated Learning follows as a natural next step in the sequence of distributed training optimizations previously adopted by the field.
-Given the importance of such optimizations even for local training in federated learning, our work supports most of them.
+Thus, it is often necessary (a) to process more training samples in parallel and (b) to split the model across GPUs if it cannot fit within the memory of one GPU.
+In the following, we present a subset of optimizations and techniques the research community proposed to make this challenging training recipe possible.
+As we will see in \cref{subsec:fl_background}, FL follows as a natural next step in the sequence of distributed training optimizations previously adopted.
+Given the importance of these optimizations even for FL's local training step, our work supports most of them, as described in \cref{subsec:pollen_parallel_execution,subsec:reproducibility_by_design}.